jsonresume/resume-schema/README.md

 ```
 "fix: added something" - will bump the patch version
 "feat: added something" - will bump the minor version
-"feat!: added something" - will bump the major version
+"perf: added something" - will bump the major version
 ```

 ### Other resume standards